 Many vehicles come with an extended warranty on parts fixed.
 However, it becomes void if a car receives a salvage title.
 Buybacks are sold with all proper repairs at a considerable discount and are often mechanically sound.
 Good news: they are good value because the automaker takes care of remedying all issues.
 Moreover, sellers are required by law to provide valid documents along with cars, so buyers can know what they are getting into.

 Manufacturer buyback vehicles won’t be scary for you anymore.
 Some of these are available at our online auto auctions, but they are pretty rare.
-We still have more than 150,000 other options available at a fraction of their original MSRPs.
+We still have more than 300,000 other options available at a fraction of their original MSRPs.
 Register with us to place your bid once you’ve found a car that you would like to buy.
 To complete your registration, upload a copy of your government-issued ID, proceed with a refundable security deposit, and upgrade your membership to bid without limits.
-We are ready to hear your questions at +1 (503) 298-4300 (4:00 AM – 4:00 PM PST, Monday to Friday).
+We are ready to hear your questions at: +1 (503) 298-4300 (4:00 AM – 4:00 PM PST, Monday to Friday) or email at: [email protected].
 Happy bidding!